Kryohi/GPT_TG-Bot/README.md

 # set TG_USERID="your_telegram_user_id"
 ```

 If you don't know how to create a Telegram bot and obtain its API key, follow the instructions in the [Telegram BotFather documentation](https://core.telegram.org/bots#botfather).
+For the OpenAI API keys: https://platform.openai.com/account/api-keys.

 ## Usage